wikistreets/wikistreets-nativescript-client/notes.md

 ```

 ## Page
-There are three ways to get access programmatically to a given `page`.
+There are a few ways to get access programmatically to a given `page`.

 ### Bind page to a variable
 Bind the `page` component to a variable - notice that its data type is a `NativeViewElement`, not directly a `Page`.